Why get a novated lease for an electric car?

 - The lease company provides the vehicle to you and you can use it entirely for personal use.

-- Your employer deducts the lease payments from your pre-tax salary each pay cycle (this is known as car salary sacrificing).
+- Your employer deducts the lease payments from your pre-tax salary each pay cycle (this is known as salary sacrificing a car).

 - Car running costs can be included as part of the lease budget (based on your estimated annual kms driven).